The Privilege Project

 Build allyship.
 Create social change.

-This month our calendar features Khon, Thailand’ This month our calendar features Khon, Thailand’s masked epic theatre, where stories from the Ramakien are carried through movement, music and rich visual detail.
+This month our calendar features Khon, Thailand’s This month our calendar features Khon, Thailand’s masked epic theatre, where stories from the Ramakien are carried through movement, music and rich visual detail.
 Many performers whether hero, demon, or monkey wear intricate masks that help to fix their characters in place.
 There’s no help from facial expression, no quick smile or frown to carry meaning.
 They portray meaning often through delicate hand, finger and wrist movements.
 The audience has to look past what they would usually rely on.

 There is a useful parallel here for work.